Protoqol/VividLog/README.md

 <img src="https://gitlab.com/QuintenJustus/vividlog/raw/master/assets/logo.png" alt="Vivid Log"/>

-# Vivid Log

 > Ever thought the native console logging feature could be better?

-This npm module makes it slightly easier but mainly a lot nicer to log to the console.
+This npm module makes it slightly easier but mainly a lot nicer to log to the browser console.

 ## Installation & Usage
 #### Install with npm